AI

 An AI agent is a versatile tool designed to handle tasks and processes autonomously.
 Think of it as a highly intelligent assistant that streamlines workflows, using a suite of high-tech processes to help you achieve your goals.

-5 types of AI agents
+10 examples and types of AI agents

 As technology advances, AI agents become more specialized and diverse in their abilities to improve business operations and individual workflows.
-To decide on the right intelligent agent for your needs, let’s break down five unique examples of AI agents:
+To decide on the right intelligent agent for your needs, let’s break down 10 unique examples of AI agents:

 1. Simple reflex agents